katahiromz/YappyCam/README.md

 ![Screenshot](images/screenshot.png "Screenshot")

-It can also record sound from speaker.
+It can also record sound from speaker or microphone.

 Download: https://katahiromz.web.fc2.com/yappycam/en